 Heart Attack, Stroke Care and Other Emergency Services

 The Emergency Department (ED) at Texoma Medical Center is open 24 hours a day, seven days a week to provide treatment for unpredictable injuries and sudden illnesses.
-Our 24-room unit includes four dedicated trauma beds, psychiatric treatment rooms, a decontamination area and isolation room.
+Our 48-room unit includes four dedicated trauma beds, dedicated imaging suites, psychiatric treatment rooms, a decontamination area and isolation room.
+In addition, a 16-bed Chest Pain Unit is currently under construction and will be open later this year.

 Physicians, nurses and other healthcare emergency professionals at TMC's ED treat a number of complex problems including: